seng438-winter-2022/seng438-a2-islamrahat735/Assignment2-ReportTemplate.md

 The partitions for calculateColumnTotal tested on a Values2D object with 5 elements, one with 2 elements and one with 3 elements.
 Each Values2D object was mocked to return a specific size, with values in each cell.

 We have tested the boundary values and edges cases for each of our methods.
-Down below is an example for boundary values and edge case test for a Range and DataUtilities method:
+Down below is an example for boundary values and edge case test for a Range and DataUtilities method respectively:

 | getLength()| Boundary Values & Edge Cases | Status |
 |    :----:   |    :----:   |    :----:     |